marbhuber/assurance_mortality_trials/README.md

-# assurance_mortality_trials
-Analysis of mortality RCTs
+Conditional versus expected power in trial design: the concept of assurance illustrated in mortality trials